-One day away from being sworn in as new member of the Maryland General Assembly, a former campaign aide to Mayor Catherine E. Pugh, Gary Brown, Jr., has been indicted for election law violations “stemming from alleged illegal contributions” to her campaign committee.
+Days away from being sworn in as a new member of the Maryland General Assembly, a former campaign aide to Mayor Catherine Pugh, Gary Brown Jr., was indicted for election law violations “stemming from alleged illegal contributions” to her campaign committee.

 Brown, a member of the city Democratic Central Committee – which recently nominated him to a position as a District 40 state delegate – was indicted Friday, State Prosecutor Emmet C. Davitt disclosed today.

 Brown, who served as Pugh’s legislative aide in Annapolis, could not be reached for comment.

 According to documents on file with the court, Brown made contributions to “The Committee to Elect Catherine E. Pugh” between January 13, 2016 and April 9, 2016, while working for the campaign.

 “He deposited cash into the bank accounts of his mother, stepfather and brother and then immediately contributed the money in the names of his mother, stepfather and brother to the Pugh campaign,” according to a release from the State Prosecutor’s office today.